phuong190121/phuong190121/README.md

 ## Hi there 👋

 This is a github belonging to Phuong Dang.
-Please feel free to explore and enjoy some of the acedemic projects that I was done during my master of Statistics and Data Science at KU Leuven.
+Please feel free to explore and enjoy some of the acedemic projects that I have done during my master of Statistics and Data Science at KU Leuven.

 Here are some ideas to get you started: